makusets/esphome-toshiba-ab-debugger/README.md

 You will need to build the esphome compatible hardware.
 Instruction below.

-- Switch the AC unit completely off (at the distribution board ideally)
+- Isolate the AC unit completely off (at the electrical distribution board ideally)
 - Take out the cover of your remote controller
 - Loose the screws of AB terminals. **WARNING**: The PCB assumes A is positive and B is negative.
 If this is not your case you can damage the PCB.
 - Wire the remote A,B terminals to the pcb A,B ports